auth-global/self-documenting-cryptography/README.md

 ## Seguid Protocol

 The Seguid Protocol is a domain-specific hash function that produces Self-Documenting Globally Unique Identifiers, or _seguids_.
-Seguids are self-documenting in the sense that they cryptographically attest to their own provenance and their own official documentation.
+Seguids are self-documenting in the sense that they cryptographically attest to their own provenance and their own official documentation for y'all to follow.
 This feature helps improve coverage of the G3P by self-documenting tags, thus advancing our first goal.
 It also plausibly advances the second goal as well, as the seguid protocol is intended to produce outputs that qualify as a _key derivation key_ (KDK) in NIST parlance.

 The Seguid Protocol aspires to be a meta-KDK that can produce the highest quality KDKs on demand, thus providing answers for "what salt should I use for HKDF?" among other questions.

+## Password Hash Key Derivation Function (PHKDF)

+PHKDF is a unification and synthesis of PBKDF2, HKDF, and TupleHash.
+The lower-level `phkdfStream` primitive intentionally violates the letter of HKDF's design philosophy of maintaining a clean separation between extraction and expansion.
+However this is in service to allowing a single primitive to serve in both roles, allowing self-documenting tags to be consistently applied to every call to HMAC in a larger key derivation protocol.

+Taking a higher-level view, PHKDF affirms the spirit of the HKDF's design principle.
+It is highly recommended that any complete key derivation protocols that employ `phkdfStream` themselves express a clear distinction between extraction and expansion.
+For examples of how this might be done, see the documentation of the `Crypto.PHKDF.Primitives`.

+Furthermore `phkdfSimple` and `phkdfPass` are fully worked examples about how one might use `phkdfStream` to implement a complete password hash function.
+These are essentially slightly simplified design studies for the G3P, though they could conceivably be of interest for deployment.